MoeAyoubiDev/Shift-Scheduler/logic.md

 **When Step 5 is confirmed:**
 1. Validate all step data
-2. Create initial sections (if not created)
+2. Create initial companies (if not created)
 3. Create initial users for employees
-4. Assign Director role to company admin
+4. Assign Supervisor role to company admin
 5. Update company status to `PAYMENT_PENDING`
 6. Redirect to payment page